Skip to main content

 By maintaining ATP levels, creatine supports the metabolic needs of retinal cells, thereby preserving their function and viability.

-Additionally, creatine exhibits antioxidant properties that can mitigate oxidative damage, a key factor in the progression of AMD.
+Additionally, creatine exhibits antioxidant properties that can mitigate oxidative damage,24 a key factor in the progression of AMD.

 Oxidative stress results from an imbalance between free radicals and antioxidants in the body, leading to cellular damage.

-In the retina, oxidative stress can damage photoreceptor cells and the retinal pigment epithelium, contributing to the development of AMD.
+In the retina, oxidative stress can damage photoreceptor cells and the retinal pigment epithelium, contributing to the development of AMD25.
 By reducing oxidative stress, creatine helps protect these critical cells from damage.

 Uncovering the Truth About Creatine